 The accuracy of the analysts who estimate the future performance data can be gauged below.
 We look back 3 years and see if they were any good at predicting what actually occured.
 We also show the highest and lowest estimates looking forward to see if there is a wide range.

 2 year growth check

 Which of the these is expected to increase by over 50% in 2 year's time?

 In the same way as past performance we look at the future estimated return (profit) compared to the available funds.
 We do this looking forward 3 years.

-- Analog Devices is expected to perform strongly, Return on Equity (ROE) in 3 years is estimated to be above 20%.
+- Analog Devices is not expected to perform strongly, Return on Equity (ROE) in 3 years is estimated to be below 20%.

 Improvement & Relative to industry

-- Expected to be above the Semiconductors industry average.
+- Expected to be less than the Semiconductors industry average.

 - An improvement in Analog Devices's performance (ROE) is expected over the next 3 years.